Orange S.A. suicides: The trial

 This was the first trial of a CAC 40 company for employee harassment.
 The main defendant was Didier Lombard, chairman and CEO at the time.
 The case "became a symbol of suffering at work".
 On 6 January 2015, the investigation closed in on the wave of suicides, which paved the way for recognition, by the courts, of institutional harassment.

 In July 2016, the Paris public prosecutor's office requested that the company Orange, as a legal entity, and six managers be referred to the criminal court for harassment: Didier Lombard, the group's former director, Louis-Pierre Wenes, its former number 2, Olivier Barberot, the former head of human resources, and four managers for complicity.
 The CFE-CGC, for its part, called for the qualification of manslaughter instead of harassment.
 This represented the first time that a large company was prosecuted in France for this offence.

 In June 2018, the courts decided to bring France Telecom, its former CEO Didier Lombard and his second-in-command Louis-Pierre Wenès and Oliver Barberot to trial for harassment in 2019.

 Thirty-nine individual cases (19 suicides, 12 attempted suicides, 8 depressions or work stoppages) were discussed at the trial in 2019.

 Verdict

-In December 2019, Orange, formerly France Telecom, its former CEO Didier Lombard and six other managers and executives were convicted of "employee harassment", almost ten years after the crisis during which several dozen employees committed suicide.
+In December 2019, Orange, formerly France Telecom, its former CEO Didier Lombard and six other managers and executives were convicted of "employee harassment", almost ten years after the crisis during which several dozen employees died by suicide.

 In his trial on his human resources management policy at Orange, Didier Lombard was sentenced to one year in prison, eight months of which were suspended, and a fine of the Group, renamed Orange in 2013, must pay a fine of 75,000 euros.
-Didier Lombard has decided to appeal.
+Didier Lombard decided to appeal.

+In September 2022 the conviction of Lombard and three other executives was upheld by the Paris Court of Appeal.